 - Locate any stains (interior and exterior.)
 For crusty food stains, begin by scraping off the dried, hardened crumbs with your knife.
 Don’t dig or scrape too hard.
 You want to flake off the crumbs, not gouge or scratch the material.

 - Take a towel dampened with warm water and dab at the remaining stain.

 - If the stain is still there after the warm water treatment, add a drop of mild soap (dish detergent or whatever you wash your baby’s clothes in) to the damp rag and gently rub the stain in a circular motion.

-- Dab the soapy area with a clean rag dipped in warm water to remove the soap.
+- Dab the soapy area with a clean rag and warm water to remove the soap.

 - Let the area, or areas, dry.

 - If the stain is STILL there when the fabric is all dried, it’s time for the baking soda.
-(To save time, you can skip the mild soap and water step if you feel the stain is going to be a stubborn one, but, in my experience, most stains will come out with just some soap and water.)
+(To save time, you can skip the mild soap and water step if you feel the stain will be stubborn, but, in my experience, most stains will come out with just some soap and water.)